Kick the Can

 “Dude, stop staring,” Jason said, crossing in front of him as he exited the house.
 “It’s creepy!”

-He hadn't even noticed him or the other teen boy, presumably Kenny, come out of the house.
+Distracted by her, he hadn't even noticed him or the other teen boy, presumably Kenny, come out of the house.
 “Right,” Bruce said, clapping his hands once as he glanced over at the girl, “Wait, ain’t there supposed to be two girls?”

 Jason shook his head.
 “It got her.”